rhys-vdw/lua-doc-extractor/README.md

 #### `@function <name>`

-Outputs the function definition of a function.
-This is required for any function.
+Outputs the definition of a function.

 #### `@table <name>`